2 Sokoto doctors, 4 friends killed in auto crash - Daily Trust

-Two medical doctors working with the Specialist Hospital, Sokoto and four of their friends have reportedly died in a road accident along Bodinga-Yabo road.
+Two medical doctors working with the specialist hospital in Sokoto and four of their friends have reportedly died in a road accident along the Bodinga-Yabo road.

-The doctors, Anas Chika and Abubakar Liman Shehu and the four other occupants of the vehicle were on their way to Kebbi State on Sunday when their car collided with the oncoming truck.
+The doctors, Anas Chika and Abubakar Liman Shehu and the four other occupants of the vehicle were on their way to Kebbi State on Sunday when their car collided with an oncoming truck.

 Confirming the death, the Chief Medical Director of the Hospital, Dr Attahiru Isa, said Anas was attached to the Gynaecology Department (O and G) while Shehu was attached to the General Out-patient Department (GOPD).